 Sometimes, services will tell you outright if they think you’re using a VPN.
 Netflix, for instance, has the infamous “You seem to be using an unblocker or proxy” error and Amazon Prime Video says “Your device is connected to the internet using a VPN or proxy service.”
 More often, though, you’ll see a generic error letting you know you’re not in the required country, something like “BBC iPlayer only works in the UK” or “Sling TV is only available in the US.”

 On the other hand, you might find that there’s no error, and the service just doesn’t work when connected to a VPN.
-Videos might buffer endlessly despite you using a high-speed connection, or the website might simply stop loading partway through.
+Videos might buffer endlessly despite you using a high-speed internet connection, or the website might simply stop loading partway through.

-Free VPNs are extremely unlikely to unblock major streaming services like Netflix, Amazon Prime Video, and BBC iPlayer.
+Free VPNs are extremely unlikely to work with major streaming services like Netflix, Amazon Prime Video, and BBC iPlayer.
 To begin with, they often have very small networks, which means that if even a single server is blacklisted, it can have a major impact.
 Even if you find a service that works, streaming will probably still be difficult since free VPNs tend to have more users than their networks can support, leading to extremely slow speeds.

-It’s also worth noting that free VPNs don’t have the best record on security or privacy.
+It’s also worth noting that free VPNs don’t have the best record on digital security or privacy.
 In fact, one study tested over 280 free VPN apps and found that nearly 40% contained malware.
 Even those that didn’t weren’t necessarily safe, as over 80% were vulnerable to IPv6 leaks and almost one in five used no encryption at all.
 These risks aren’t limited to little-known companies either; in 2015 Hola was caught selling its users’ idle bandwidth to facilitate a botnet.

 Why doesn’t my VPN unblock streaming services anymore?